Waaqeffanna: Irreechaa

 Irreechaa is a thanksgiving ceremony that is celebrated twice a year, in the spring (Irreecha Birraa) and the autumn (Irreecha Arfaasaa).
 This is the ceremony where the Oromo give thanks to Waaqa and admire and appreciate his creations and their interconnectedness.
 The Irrecha Birraa, also known as Irrecha Melka, is held by Lake Arsedi.
 Lake Harsedi (Hora Harsedi) is a sacred lake found in Bishoftu.
 Millions of people travel every year to the lake to celebrate the Holiday.

 Ekeraa

 The Waaqeffataas believe that when a person dies, they will be reunited with former loved ones in Iddoo Dhugaa, which translates as 'place of truth'.
 Waaqeffataas honor [believe in] the spirits of those who have died and they observe [pray to] ekeraa (the spirit of deceased person).
 Every year in December, they celebrate the Ekeraa with bread, cheese with butter, beer and honey.

 Holy book

 The Waaqeffanna religion has no scriptures or holy books that exist today.
-The Waaqeffataas believe that Waaqa gave the Oromo a holy book, but it was swallowed by a cow.
-Because Waaqa was angry, he didn't provide a second book.
-The faithful who follow this religion hence look for the lost book in the intestines of cows.
-Where the religion is practiced, experts are called after cow slaughtering ceremonies to examine the lining of the intestines for meaning.
+The Waaqeffataas believe that Waaqa gave human beings their minds with their capabilities to distinguish right from wrong, give them 'ayyana' that guide them, and help them to communicate with God.
+For Waaqeffata, it is not mandatory to have written book at hand to follow in their religion.
+Waaqeffata believe in God by admiring the creatures that exist in the order given to them by God.
+For example, the sun rises at morning and then sets in the evening, a cow gives birth to a calf, and as soon as delivered, the calf knows to breastfeed without reading any book.
+These are cyclical orders given by God to them.

+Among some of the Oromo, there is a tale that God in the beginning gave them a book, but a cow swallowed it.
+According to the tale God did not give them a second book, but He also no longer expects the Waaqeffatoota to follow the rules of any book.